Top pass defence

 Mopping up

-Once the enemy is broken, I like to use a plasma pistol and needler to have fun taking care of any stragglers with extreme prejudice, especially the Jackals, and especially when they have the effrontery to actually fire at me.
+Once the enemy attack is broken, I like to use a plasma pistol and needler to have fun taking care of any stragglers with extreme prejudice, especially the Jackals, and especially when they have the effrontery to actually fire at me.
 Big mistake!
 A plasma ball takes out his shield, revealing him for the miserable bag of leathery hide that he is, and then I'll aggressively pile in a full clip of needles.
 BOOM!
 That'll teach him!
 Or maybe I'll tag him with a plasma grenade, for the pleasure of seeing his comical agonized reaction.

 Protected passenger